 How does Uber work for riders?

 First, download the Uber mobile app and sign up to be a rider.
 Once you've signed up for Uber, everything takes place through the app.
-No cash is exchanged with between you and the Uber driver, so you never need to worry if you have enough cash to get you where you need to be.
+No cash is exchanged between you and the Uber driver, so you never need to worry if you have enough cash to get you where you need to be.

 Instead, the payment method you set up when you sign up to Uber will be used to automatically pay your Uber driver when a trip is completed, whether this be a credit card, debit card, Paypal, Apple Pay or Google Pay.

 Submit a trip request